 Karen Oliveto

 I was born on Good Friday and raised in Babylon (a NY town on Long Island).
 Perhaps that says it all!
-I am a United Methodist clergywoman, pastor at Glide Memorial United Methodist Church (if you've seen the movie, "Pursuit of Happyness", then you've seen a bit of Glide), and an adjunct professor of United Methodist Studies at Pacific School of Religion.
+I am a retired United Methodist Bishop.
+Before my election to the episcopacy in July 2016, I was senior pastor at Glide Memorial United Methodist Church and an adjunct professor of United Methodist Studies at Pacific School of Religion.
 I hold a PhD in Religion and Society from Drew University.
 I love studying the intersection of church and culture.
 I have a severe case of wanderlust, which I believe I inherited from my Uncle Howie.
-I am grateful that my ministry affords me opportunities to travel, through my work with the Reconciling Ministries Network as well as through mission trips.
+I am grateful that my ministry affords me opportunities to travel.
 I love meeting new people, learning from new cultural contexts, and working with communities to change the world.

 View my complete profile